-Gordon: Would you share you observations on the Planned Parenthood fetal tissue sales?
+Gordon: Would you share your observations on the Planned Parenthood fetal tissue sales?

 Paul: I know only what I have heard or read about it, but that suggests the cold and crassly commercial nature of their business.

-Gordon: As a founding member of and contributor to the Human Family Research Center, your leadership in all of the pro-ife challenges that we face on a daily basis is deeply appreciated.
+Denise and Gordon: Your leadership in all of the pro-life challenges that we face on a daily basis is a blessing and deeply appreciated.